Antisemitism in Turkey: Film and television

-In 2015, an Erdogan-affiliated news channel broadcast a two-hour documentary titled "The Mastermind" (a term which Erdogan himself had introduced to the public some months earlier), which forcefully suggested that it were "the mind of the Jews" that "rules the world, burns, destroys, starves, wages wars, organizes revolutions and coups, and establishes states within states."
+In 2015, an Erdoğan-affiliated news channel broadcast a two-hour documentary titled "The Mastermind" (a term which Erdoğan himself had introduced to the public some months earlier), which forcefully suggested that it were "the mind of the Jews" that "rules the world, burns, destroys, starves, wages wars, organizes revolutions and coups, and establishes states within states."

 Flyers, posters and vandalism

 Anti-Jewish incidents after January 2009:

 The banners at the press conference of the anti-Israeli Federation Association of Culture Osman Gazi in Eskisehir read: "Dogs allowed, for Jews and Armenians the entrance is closed".
 In Istanbul the leaflets were posted calling "not to buy at Jewish stores and not serve Jews."

 Some billboards in Istanbul had the following text: "You can not be the son of Moses" and "Not in your book", with quotations from the Torah condemning the killing and with pictures of bloody children's footwear.

-In Izmir and Istanbul some synagogues have been desecrated by insulting and threatening graffiti.
+In İzmir and Istanbul, some synagogues have been desecrated by insulting and threatening graffiti.

 The lists with names of famous Jewish physicians were distributed with the call to kill them in retaliation for an operation in Gaza.
-Lists was compiled and distributed with names of Jewish companies, both local and international to boycott.
-In June 2010 several Turkish shops put signs reading "We do not accept dogs and Israelis".
+Lists were compiled and distributed with names of Jewish companies, both local and international, to boycott.
+In June 2010, several Turkish shops put signs reading "We do not accept dogs and Israelis".